 03 | CLEAN & CHANGE

-Decluttering and purging probably has taken up all of day one.
+Decluttering and purging probably have taken up all of day one.
 Unless you really didn’t have much to actually go through.
 (Lucky you!)

-Day two is the time for cleaning, organization, and or to make those changes you wanted, like painting, glazing the floor, or installing built-in shelves.
+Day two is the time for cleaning, organization, and or making those changes you wanted, like painting, glazing the floor, or installing built-in shelves.

 If you are doing these types of changes, you are probably going to have to spread your weekend garage project into two weekends!